matrushka/rubik/README.md

 * Implement a configruation system for changing sample size
 * Calculate estimated size of a full metric in Redis for docs
 * Think about a way to group metrics and split them into seperate dashboards
+* Consider using bitmaps instead of lua and sets (http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/ )

 ## Contributing